2017-18 Annual Report (text version)

 Download QTC’s issuing and paying agents

 Core to its key funding principles, QTC is committed to being open and transparent with investors and its partners in the financial markets.

 Through its website, QTC provides a range of information for investors on its various funding facilities and annual borrowing program.
-The website also hosts an analysts’ centre with information and links about Australia and Queensland to help investors gain a better understanding of:
+The website also provides information and links about Australia and Queensland to help investors gain a better understanding of:

 - the different levels of government in Australia

 - the forms of fiscal support the Australian Government provides to the states and territories